Bounce Rates Impact On SEO & Search Rankings

-As Google continues to hone its mysterious algorithms to reward websites for having rich and relevant content, many SEO companies and contractors have begun focusing more and more of their time and resources on content creation and content marketing.
+As Google continues to hone its mysterious algorithms to reward websites for having rich and relevant content, many of the best SEO companies and contractors have begun focusing more and more of their time and resources on content creation and content marketing.
 Of course, this is exactly what Google both expected and designed.
 By demanding quality content from websites, they have not only provided Google users with more informative and relevant websites for their queries, but they have also taken steps toward improving the overall quality of all content available on the web.

 While content creation remains an integral part of any SEO campaign, it is still only part of the equation.
 The richest content in the world is only valuable if it is reaching those who are looking for it.
 This is why it is so important to make sure that when optimizing your website you are targeting the correct demographic and keywords.
 Google looks at hundreds of factors when evaluating content and ordering its rankings.
 Naturally, they are concerned with the overall quality of the content, but when it comes to answering search queries for the zillions of people using their search service, they also have an obligation to deliver whatever they deem the most relevant content available.
 It’s also important to make sure your website design is professional and looks like a website customers would want to do business with.

-The bounce rate statistics as seen in Google Analytics.
+The bounce rate statistic as seen in Google Analytics.

 What is a Website’s Bounce Rate?

 In general, a bounce rate is the amount of visitors to any given website who navigate off of the site after viewing only one page, typically expressed as a percentage.
 The Google Analytics (GA) tracking software keeps track of this bounce rate for you.
 Time and time again, Matt Cutts, Google’s head of Webspam, has adamantly denied that Google uses bounce rates, or any other GA derived metric, in their ranking algorithms.
 Though this is most likely true (using GA data would exclude viable results from websites who don’t use their Analytics software), Cutts tends to avoid directly answering this question.